slowernews/wisdom-tldr/README.md

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*

-> *'There is pleasure in the pathless woods. -- Lord Byron'*
+> *'There is pleasure in the pathless woods.' -- Lord Byron*

 ===
 ###On improvement